Showbiz Lingo: As Showbiz Lingo Plus (1997-1999)

 In a reformat, the show's name was changed to Showbiz Lingo Plus on May 11, 1997, and the opening segment was presented by three showbiz writers, Pilar Mateo, Aster Amoyo and Dolly Anne Carvajal, daughter of the late veteran showbiz reporter Inday Badiday.
 They joined Butch and Cristy as the team of reporters.
 Bersola left the show at that time to focus hosting the morning show Alas Singko Y Medya.
 Francisco left the show as well in 1997 to migrate to the United States.
 He was replaced by Edu Manzano, who left after one season due to his ongoing term as vice mayor of Makati City (He was elected in 1998).
 Roderick Paulate came on board as Fermin's co-host and stayed on until the last show's episode when he remained as host of Magandang Tanghali, Bayan.

 The show plummeted in the ratings for the Sunday afternoon slot in 1995 when rival network GMA premiered Startalk hosted by Lolit Solis, Boy Abunda and Kris Aquino.
 Startalk surpassed Showbiz Lingo in the ratings for a time, but after Aquino left Startalk in 1996 and after reformatting, Showbiz Lingo regained top-rating status.
 Startalk was moved to the Saturday afternoon slot; it was replaced on Sunday by S-Files, hosted by Paolo Bediones and Lyn Ching, which earned good reviews as well as the 1999 PMPC Star Awards for Television for Best Showbiz Show.
 Showbiz Lingo Plus aired its last episode on June 6, 1999.
-The management tapped former Startalk host Boy Abunda to host its new entertainment show, The Buzz.
+The management tapped former Startalk host Boy Abunda to host its new entertainment show, The Buzz (after 23 years since 2022, he returned to GMA).
 Cristy Fermin's daily solo talk show, Cristy Per Minute (later Cristy FerMinute) was discontinued months after Showbiz Lingo Plus ended its run.
 Butch Francisco was later hired as Abunda's replacement on Startalk.